 - Played with in Metalocalypse; as governor of Florida, Nathan Explosion is given the opportunity to name a powerful hurricane barrelling towards the state, and he dubs it "Scrambles the Deathdealer".

-- A subversion, or at least a joke in the same vein: In Quack Pack, Donald Duck was captured by an alien race and sentenced to receive 50 lashes with a "wet noodle."
-Said noodle was, in fact, a giant serpent with sharp teeth.
+- A subversion, or at least a joke in the same vein: In Quack Pack, Donald Duck was captured by an alien race and sentenced to receive 50 lashes with a "wet noodle," which is, in fact, a giant serpent with sharp teeth.
 Although, it did look something like a flat noodle.

 - Tiny Toon Adventures: Plucky Duck discovers that Montana Max follows this trope in "Return of the Toxic Revenger":

 - In Batman: The Brave and the Bold, Grodd has a giant gorilla he calls "Tiny".

 - In the episode "Babel", the rampaging elephant is named Tiffany.

 - Likewise, a huge gorilla in "Speak No Evil" prompts this exchange: